lsst-ts/ts_mtmount/doc/tma_interface.rst

 The camera cable wrap (CCW) has simpler limits than the main axes.
 For example it has no "adjustable" L1 or "operational" L2 limits, and the limits are the same for the EUI, HHD and TCS.
-The parameter names are different than for the main axes:
+Also many parameter names are different than for the main axes.
+Here are some of the most important parameters:

 * [Min|Max]Position: command position limits.
 * MaxSpeed: command velocity limits.